CodecoolGlobal/battle-ship-in-the-oo-way-lostsailors/specifications/square.md

 # Square class
-*The class represents one cell of board/ship in the game*
+*The class object represents one cell of board/ship in the game*

 #### Fields
 Name | Type | Description